-The Veterans Integrated Service Network and Facility Directors agreed with the Community Based Outpatient Clinic and other outpatient clinic review findings and recommendations and provided acceptable improvement plans.
+The Interim Veterans Integrated Service Network and Facility Directors agreed with the Community Based Outpatient Clinic and other outpatient clinic review findings and recommendations and provided acceptable improvement plans.
 (See Appendixes C and D, pages 16-20, for the full text of the Directors' comments.)
-We will follow up on the planned actions until they are completed.
+We consider recommendations 1 and 2 closed.)
+We will follow up on the planned actions for the open recommendations until they are completed.

-Abud, Daight.
+Alud, Daight.
 M.